knpuniversity/oauth/knpu/authorization-code.rst

 Then it hits him!
 The COOP API has an endpoint to see how many eggs have been collected from a user's farm each day.
 Brent decides to create a new website that will use this endpoint to count how many total eggs a COOP user's farm has collected.
-He'll call it: Fantasy Chicken League, or FCL for short.
+He'll call it: Top Cluck!
+Fantasy Chicken League, or FCL for short.
 To call the ``/api/eggs-count`` endpoint on behalf of each user, the site will use OAuth to collect an access token for every farmer that signs up.